maximhq/bifrost-benchmarking/mocker/README.md

 Both endpoints return responses in the OpenAI responses API format.

+### Embeddings API

+- `POST /v1/embeddings` - OpenAI-compatible embeddings endpoint
+- `POST /embeddings` - Alternative path for embeddings API

+Both endpoints return responses in the OpenAI embeddings API format.

 **Note:** All endpoints support the same configuration flags (latency, jitter, auth, failure simulation, etc.) and require the same authentication header if `-auth` is set.
+The `/health` endpoint does not require authentication and does not simulate latency or failures.

 ## Response Format